-The objective of this research is to provide insights into these and related issues necessary for government and semi-government institutions and market parties to be able to arrive at better-informed approaches and strategies towards Chinese media, social media platforms, and journalists.
+The objective of this research was to provide insights into these and related issues necessary for government and semi-government institutions and market parties to be able to arrive at better-informed approaches and strategies towards Chinese media, social media platforms, and journalists.
 It is, therefore, relevant for policymakers interested in creating, deepening or shifting perceptions of the Netherlands and Europe in Chinese media.
 It is also relevant for social organizations and market parties who wish to know more about the leading interests and relevant demand in China, and how best to match these with what Holland has to offer in the field of business opportunities and specific Dutch expertise.

-1. Chinese journalists in Europe: What do we know about them and how can policymakers facilitate their work?
+Part I: Chinese journalists in Europe: What do we know about them and how can policymakers facilitate their work?

 - to gain a picture of the main media outlets, their reporting priorities, and their staffing;

 - to understand the needs of Chinese correspondents and the obstacles they encounter.

 Prof. Pal Nyíri (P.I.)